StanfordPLArchSec/protean-amulet/README.md

 cmake --build build --target llvm-stress
 ```
 To see how to use our custom fork of `llvm-stress`, see [src/generator_llvm.py].

+We also provide an out-of-tree LLVM-IR pass in [Sandbox.cpp](/Sandbox.cpp) for sandboxing the randomly generated LLVM-IR program to ensure that it does not crash at runtime.
+We will release instructions for compiling this later.

 ## Protean Support
 We merged Amulet's modifications to gem5 into a fork of our Protean gem5 branch, which you can find [here](https://anonymous.4open.science/r/protean-gem5-amulet).